 - congenital diaphragmatic hernia

-- radiographs will often show an opacity in the affected segment
+- often show a triangular opacity in the affected segment

 - may show cystic spaces if infected

-The sequestrated portion of lung is usually more echogenic than the rest of the lung.
-On antenatal ultrasound, an extra-lobar sequestration may be seen as early as 16 weeks gestation and typically appears as a solid well-defined triangular echogenic mass 8.
-Colour Doppler may identify a feeding vessel (in-utero cases) from the aorta.
-If the sequestration is sub diaphragmatic, it may appear as an echogenic intra abdominal mass.
+The sequestrated portion of the lung is usually more echogenic than the rest of the lung.
+On antenatal ultrasound, an extralobar sequestration may be seen as early as 16 weeks gestation and typically appears as a solid well-defined triangular echogenic mass 8.
+Color Doppler may identify a feeding vessel (in-utero cases) from the aorta.
+If the sequestration is subdiaphragmatic, it may appear as an echogenic intra-abdominal mass.

 - they may arise below the diaphragm in 20% of patients